 - What does your team say about the product?

-With the right questions, you’ll nail this essential part of the discovery process.
+You'll nail this essential part of the discovery process with the right questions.

-You are more than a salesperson.
-You are an industry expert, an advisor, a peer to your prospect.
+You are more than a salesperson; you are an industry expert, an advisor, and a peer to your prospect.

-But if you don’t prove your industry expertise, decision-makers will see you as ‘just another salesperson’.
+If you don’t prove your industry expertise, decision-makers will see you as ‘just another salesperson.’

 Demonstrating knowledge isn’t about being a know-it-all.
 In fact, the way you ask questions during a discovery call can be enough to prove you know what you’re talking about.

 “How do you contact people?”